futurehomeno/fimp-api/device_services/specific/doorman.md

 - cmd.doorman_param.set

     Sets Doorman's parameters.
-For the valid `parameter_id` values and what they mean, check the delivery PDF above.
+For the valid `parameter_id` values and what they mean, check with corresponding version of Doorman cluster implementation.
+Some examplary parameters are:

+  	DoormanSilentMode              = 0x01
+	DoormanAutoRelock              = 0x02
+	DoormanLanguage                = 0x05
+	DoormanSystemArmHoldTime       = 0x10
+	DoormanHomeAwayAlarmMode       = 0x11
+	DoormanPartAlarmSystem         = 0x12
+	DoormanUserCodeBlockingEnable  = 0x13

     ```jsx
     {